Habitat for Humanity believes that building a home does more than just put a roof over someone's head.

 Ability to Pay

 Families must have a stable income, an acceptable credit history, and not have excessive debt.
-Income must be between 30-60% of the HUD Median Income for the Lawrence area or less than 80% AMI for Eudora, adjusted for family size.
+Income eligibility guidelines can be found below.

 Willingness to Partner